dapr/docs/daprdocs/content/en/operations/hosting/self-hosted/self-hosted-persisting-scheduler.md

 The Scheduler persistent volume can be modified with a custom volume that is pre-existing, or is created by Dapr.

 {{% alert title="Note" color="primary" %}}
-By default `dapr init` creates a local persistent volume on your drive.
+By default `dapr init` creates a local persistent volume on your drive called `dapr_scheduler`.
 If Dapr is already installed, the control plane needs to be completely [uninstalled]({{< ref dapr-uninstall.md >}}) in order for the Scheduler container to be recreated with the new persistent volume.
 {{% /alert %}}

 ```bash